Questions and Answers

 May we meet with John Rex Endowment staff before we submit a letter of intent?
 (Posted: 3/28/2014)

-We would like to apply for a Nonprofit Capacity Building grant, but have not yet selected our consultant.
+We would like to apply for Nonprofit Capacity Building support, but have not yet selected our consultant.
 Are we still able to submit our letter of intent or application prior to the consultant selection?
-(Posted: 5/10/2016)
+(Revised: 5/1/2017)

-For organizations applying for a capacity building grant, it is not necessary to have identified your consultant prior to submitting a letter of intent.
-However, we encourage organizations to either have their consultant selected prior to submission of their letter of intent or to have started the search process.
-Generally, capacity building grant applicants need to identify their consultant by the time they submit their application.
+When applying for Nonprofit Capacity Building funding, it is not necessary to have identified your consultant prior to submitting a letter of intent.
+All applicants invited to submit a full application need to identify their consultant by the time they submit their application.
 We have found that organizations that have not identified their consultant often don’t have a clear picture of the work to be done or how to budget appropriately for the activities to be conducted.
-In some cases, we will accept an application if a capacity building consultant has not been identified.
-Please contact Gladys Hairston (firstname.lastname@example.org or 919-838-1110 x6) to discuss your specific situation before submitting your capacity building grant application.
+In rare cases, we will accept an application for a Capacity Building grant if the consultant has not been identified.
+Please contact Gladys Hairston (firstname.lastname@example.org or 919-838-1110 x6) to discuss your specific situation before submitting your Nonprofit Capacity Building grant application.

 Review Of Applications